ibrahimchahine/IntroToSpaceEx0/README.md

 so in the end we got to vs=1.86, and fuel=10.7.
 These were our results, for more (see [Results csv](https://github.com/ibrahimchahine/IntroToSpaceEx0/blob/main/results/our_simulation.csv)) .

+## Run code
+If you want to run the code please go to the Bereshit_101.java class and run it.

 #### Authors
 Ibrahim Chahine, Yehonatan Amosi